RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2020-10-14-knight-hennessy-application.md

 tags: applications Stanford 2020
 ---

+**Disclaimer:** I did not receive an interview for the Knight-Hennessy Scholars program, so reading my application may not be a good use of your time.

 I submitted my application to Stanford's [Knight-Hennessy Scholars program](knight-hennessy.stanford.edu/) today.
 The application was truly a group effort - if you helped me and are reading this, thank you so much - and I had so much fun constructing my answers to the prompts, I wanted to share